MarkShawn2020/smart-json2md/README.md

 - Automatically converts JSON objects to Markdown with headings based on hierarchy
 - Supports nested objects with appropriate heading levels
+- Handles deep structures by converting to lists when exceeding configured heading levels
 - Arrays are displayed as Markdown lists
 - Intelligently processes arrays of objects with common structure
-- Configurable maximum heading level
+- Configurable minimum and maximum heading levels
+- Option to use ordered or unordered lists for deep structures
 - Option to include type information for values
 - Easy to use CLI and programmatic API